 Nowadays almost everyone starts thinking about developing an application.
-There are numerous startups trying to get their ideas out their, and more and more businesses choose to automate some tedious processes or promote their goods and services and connect with their customers online.
+There are numerous startups trying to make their ideas come true, and more and more businesses choose to automate some tedious processes or promote their goods and services and connect with their customers online.

 First of all, let’s cover the basics…